rehierl/abstract-properties/14-x-types-of-properties/14-0-pre-order-traces/1-0-node-orders.md

  -> n -> fc .. lc .. -> ns .. ls ..
 ```

-Recall that applying the pre-order rule has the effect of turning the ordered
+Recall that applying the pre-order rule to the ordered document tree has the
-document tree into into the document tree's pre-order trace that can be
+effect of turning its tree order into into the document tree's pre-order trace
-visualized as a path graph.
+that can be visualized as a path graph.